-Students who pursue a communication minor must complete five courses within the minor with a C or better at the 400-level and with a C- or better at the 500-, 600-, and 700-levels, and maintain a minimum grade-point average of 2.0.
+Students who pursue a communication minor must complete five courses within the minor with a C or better at the 400 level and with a C- or better at the 500, 600, and 700 levels, and maintain a minimum grade-point average of 2.0.
 The two 500-level analysis courses each must have a different 400-level prerequisite and be taken before enrolling in an advanced level course.
 No more than two transfer courses from other institutions can be applied to the minor and all transfers are contingent upon departmental approval.
 No more than 4 credits of independent study can count toward the minor.
 No pass/fail or credit/fail courses can count toward the minor.
-CMN 500 Public Speaking cannot be used to fulfill a minor requirement.
+CMN 500, Public Speaking, cannot be used to fulfill a minor requirement.

 Media Practices Option

 This option is designed for qualified students who want to augment their communication major at Durham with training in media production and applied media communication through courses in the communication arts department at the Manchester campus.
 Qualified students who meet all requirements will graduate with a B.A. degree in communication: media practices option.
 In addition to communication major requirements, students are required to take two designated media practices courses at the Manchester campus and earn a minimum grade of C-, and complete a 4-credit media practices internship (CMN 599).
-Students must maintain both an in-major and cumulative grade-point average of at least 2.5 to satisfactorily complete the media practices option.
+Students must maintain an in-major grade-point average of at least 2.5 to satisfactorily complete the media practices option.

 Business Applications Option

 This option is designed for qualified students who want to augment their communication major with professional training in such areas as marketing, advertising, and organizational behavior through courses at the Peter T. Paul College of Business and Economics.
 Qualified students who meet all requirements will graduate with a B.A. degree in communication: business applications option.
 In addition to communication major requirements, students are required to take three business applications option courses designated at PAUL and earn a minimum grade of C-, and complete a 4-credit business applications internship (CMN 599).
-Students must maintain both an in-major and cumulative grade-point average of at least 2.5 to satisfactorily complete the business applications option.
+Students must maintain an in-major grade-point average of at least 2.5 to satisfactorily complete the business applications option.